cuteribs/slides/productivity/shanghai-tour-2023.md

 > OVD is currently the `leading` project on Veracode

+- Scan 'My Code' only and correctly, no more no less.
+- Identify all false positives and fix the rest.

 ![bg right 100%](./ovd-sast.png)

 ---

 > OVD is currently the `only active` project on Veracode Agent-Based SCA

+- Scan SBOM files only.

 ![bg right 100%](./ovd-sca.png)